mlythgoe/spring-for-graphql/readme.md

 ## Using Postman

-You can use any GraphQL client but the Git repo includes a Postman collection with example queries and mutations - Note the subscriptions do not seem to be working i Postman
+You can use any GraphQL client but the Git repo includes a Postman collection with example queries and mutations - Note subscriptions do not seem to be working in Postman

 ## Subscriptions